simonjbeaumont/simonjbeaumont.github.io/music/_posts/2011-03-19-pedal-build.md

 target="_blank" href="http://www.gearmanndude.com/">Gearmanndude</a> (is it
 Jack Black? --- who knows?!)...

-For those of you nerds who don't care too much for sound but can't resist a good ol' geek-fest and want to buy one and have a crack at it check the <a target="_blank" href="http://www.buildyourownclone.com/overdrive2.html">BYOC website</a>.
+For those of you who don't care too much for sound but can't resist a good ol' DIY project and want to buy one and have a crack at it check the <a target="_blank" href="http://www.buildyourownclone.com/overdrive2.html">BYOC website</a>.